Donor Requirements:

 Your first plasma donation:

-- When it is time for you to donate, a nurse or a phlebotomist will direct you to a donor station where an IV will be placed in your arm to collect the needed plasma.
+• When it is time for you to donate, you will be directed to a donor station where an IV will be placed in your arm to collect the needed plasma.

 Subsequent visits generally only take 45 minutes to an hour.
 You will not need to go through the paper work and the physical examination at your return visits.
 You will be paid at the center after each donation, and the recruiter will continue to schedule you for subsequent visits as long as your antibody levels stay high.